knowledgesystems/knowledgesystems-k8s-deployment/genome-nexus/README.md

 The GENIE Genome Nexus instance includes changes to the default configuration/steps.

 ### Setting Up Persistent Volume Claims
 It uses persistent volume claims to store data (both the VEP cache data and mongo cache) and to ensure data persistence across restarts.
-These persistent volume claims must be created **first**.
+These persistent volume claims must be created **before** installing the helm chart/or spinning up VEP.
 The deployment configurations for mongo/GENIE genome nexus specifically reference these existing persistent volume claims and will crash if they are not available.

-To spin up persistent volumes for:
+To create persistent volumes for:

 1. VEP FASTA cache (genie-vep-pvc): `kubectl apply -f vep/gn_vep_pvc.yaml`
 2. GENIE Mongo (VEP annotation) cache (genie-gn-mongo-pvc): `kubectl apply -f mongo/genie_gn_mongo_pvc.yaml`